loehnertj/bsbgateway/doc/hardware.md

 Besides of the "wrong" voltage levels, the bus protocol is compatible with RS232, 4800 baud, odd parity, 1 stop bit.

-Collision detection is done by "CSMA", but details are hard to find.
+Collision detection is done by "CSMA".
+I.e. devices should never begin sending as long as someone else is sending.
+When the bus is free, each device that wants to send waits for a random amount of time before it begins sending.
+As soon as someone begins sending, other devices with pending data suspend their timers and resume them when the bus is free again.

 ## My circuit